Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Examination by an ENT doctor

-For prolonged headaches and pathological secretions from the nose, the patient must contact the ENT = doctor.
-He interrogates, examines the patient and identifies those symptoms that are diagnostic criteria for sphenoiditis.
+For prolonged headaches and pathological discharge from the nose, the patient must consult an ENT doctor.
+He interviews, examines the patient and identifies those symptoms that are diagnostic criteria for sphenoiditis.

 Survey

 The doctor pays special attention to what diseases the patient still suffers from.
-So, if the patient suffers from sinusitis or ethmoiditis, then it is likely that the infection has passed into the sphenoid sinus from the sinuses affected by these diseases.
+So, if a patient suffers from sinusitis or ethmoiditis, then there is a high probability that the infection has spread to the sphenoid sinus from the sinuses affected by these diseases.
 In general, any inflammation of the mouth and nose ( amygdalitis, pharyngitis, sinusitis) will talk about the possible development of sphenoiditis.

-This is due to the close proximity of the affected cavities and their connections.
-Even a common cold that the patient has recently suffered may indirectly indicate sphenoiditis.
+This is explained by the close proximity of the affected cavities and their connections.
+Even a common cold that the patient recently suffered may indirectly indicate sphenoiditis.

-Since one infection is not always enough for the development of sphenoiditis, the doctor asks the patient about the presence of predisposing factors.
+Since infection alone is not always enough to develop sphenoiditis, the doctor asks the patient about the presence of predisposing factors.
 This is the presence of polyps, cysts that could contribute to the narrowing of the anastomosis of the sphenoid sinus.
-Also an important role is played by injuries that could serve as a curvature of the nasal septum.
+Injuries that could cause a deviated nasal septum also play an important role.

-The main attention in the process of questioning the doctor still pays to those symptoms that bother the patient.
+During the interview process, the doctor still pays the main attention to those symptoms that bother the patient.

-The symptoms that an ENT doctor detects with sphenoiditis are:
+The symptoms that an ENT doctor identifies for sphenoiditis are:

 • pain in the back of the head or parietal part of the head;